 Berkeley Announces Aid Increase for Middle-Class Students December 15, 2011 by Alexis Mattera Not-so-breaking news: College is expensive and the costs associated with it show no sign of stopping their steady climb.
 What’s a college hopeful to do?
-Consider a school that’s finding ways to bridge the financial gap, like UC Berkeley.
-Beginning next fall, Berkeley will amp up its financial aid contributions for middle-class students.
+Consider a school that’s finding ways to bridge the financial gap, like UC Berkeley.ADVERTISEMENTBeginning next fall, Berkeley will amp up its financial aid contributions for middle-class students.
 School officials reported that while the number of low-income and wealthy students has increased over the last several years, the number from middle-class families has remained flat.
 Berkeley hopes to regain the interest of middle-class applicants by becoming the first public university to promise families earning between $80,000 and $140,000 a year will contribute no more than 15 percent of their annual incomes toward tuition.
 This news – released just one day after Gov. Jerry Brown announced a $2.2 billion budget shortfall and another severe round of cuts to state colleges and universities – has already been dubbed a game changer by Terry W. Hartle: The senior vice president of the American Council on Education also believes other colleges will channel their competitive spirits and do whatever they can to offer similar programs.
-Learn more about Berkeley’s plan here then tell us what you think.College is expensive, Scholarships.com is completely free.
-Pay for your college education with as much free college scholarship money.
+Learn more about Berkeley’s plan here then tell us what you think.College is expensive.
+Scholarships.com has done the work for you.
+Pay for your college education with free college scholarship money.
 Get matched to college scholarships instantly and start applying today by conducting a free college scholarship search at Scholarships.com.